THIYAZZ/Mini-Projects/README.md

-# Mini Projects

-This repository contains a collection of mini projects developed to gain hands-on experience in Python, Machine Learning, and Artificial Intelligence.

-## Projects Included
-- Student Result Analyzer
-- Movie Recommendation System
-- Fake News Detection
-- Weather Application
-- Resume Skill Matcher
+# Resume Skill Matcher

+This project compares resume skills with job description skills and calculates a match percentage.

+## Features
+- Matches resume skills with job requirements
+- Displays missing skills
+- Calculates skill match percentage

 ## Technologies Used
 - Python
-- NumPy
-- Pandas
-- Scikit-learn
-- API integration
-- Basic NLP techniques
+- Basic text processing

+## How It Works
+1. User enters resume skills.
+2. User enters job required skills.
+3. Skills are compared using set operations.
+4. Match percentage is calculated.

 ## Purpose
-These projects were developed to strengthen programming logic, problem-solving skills, and practical understanding of AI concepts.
+This project was developed to understand basic NLP logic and real-world job skill matching.